juergenweb/JkImagePlaceholder/README.md

 `setYOffset(3)`

-Offset is 3px in this case.
+Offset on the y-axis is 3px in this case.

 ### setAltText() method
 With this method you can change the alt attribute of the image tag.